Brexit and Immigration Germany - 2nd UPDATE

 When will BREXIT happen?

 Britain's Prime Minister, Ms. May, has now formally given notice to the European Commission (art.
 50 TFEU).
 In spite of any tug-of-war of "to brexit or not to brexit", the two-year period will end with the expiration of March 2019.
 Within this period, the European Union and UK have to come to a resolution on how the divorce will be realized.
 If nothing is negotiated inside that period, then EU membership automatically expires.
-Until then, it is life as usual -- seen from immigration perspective.
+Until then, it is life as usual – seen from immigration perspective.
 Assuming no resolution between UK and EU will be achieved then it is a full stop!

 Immigration Status after a hard BREXIT

-Britons and their non-European family members will automatically lose their freedom of movement and so any legal residential status as soon as BREXIT comes into effect because they no longer belong to the European Union.
+Britons and their non-European family members will automatically lose their freedom of movement and so any legal residential status as soon as BREXIT comes into effect.
+They no longer belong to the European Union.
 At first glance, this sounds harsh but there is a solution at hand.
-The persons here now on a temporary as well as a permanent status will maintain their status – upon application.
+The persons now here on a temporary as well as a permanent status will maintain their status – upon application.
 As BREXIT deadline draws near, the question comes up, will BREXIT be soft or hard or at all.
 In the case of a hard BREXIT, Britons will immediately need a residence permit.
 Pursuant to §11 III FreizügG these persons living here previously shall retain their legal status – as is.
 However, you need to apply for this at your local immigration office.

 Persons living here for more than five years will continue with permanent residency, a.k.a. settlement permit.
 Such British subjects having residence for less than five years will be treated as if they had had a (temporary) residence permit all along.
 So far, there is no reason to worry.
 However, the devil is in the details...
 Do not forget, we are talking of an event to happen on March 29, 2019!

 Temporary Residence Permit